freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/coil-manager.md

 ### Destination

 The **Destination** column defines where the element in the following column is located.
-There are two options:
+There are three options:

 - *Playfield* lets you select a game element on the playfield that features the coil
 - *Device* lets you choose a *coil device*, a mechanism which may include multiple coils, such as a [trough](../manual/mechanisms/troughs.md).
+- *Lamp* sets the coil to be configured in the lamp manager (see [flashers in the lamp manager](lamp-manager.html#flashers) for more details).

 ### Element